lambda-orm/lambdaorm-labs/labs/svc/04-northwind-cqrs-with-kafka/README.md

 ## Configure

-### Configure docker-compose
+### Configure docker compose

-Configure docker-compose to create the following containers:
+Configure docker compose to create the following containers:

 - mysql: database for the catalog
 - postgres: database for crm and insights